nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Editing a task: `edit`
 Edits an existing task in the task manager.
-Just in case you need to change any details, or add in missing ones! <br>
+Just in case you need to change any details, or add in missing ones. <br>
 Format: `edit INDEX [NAME] [start DATE_TIME] [end DATE_TIME] [repeat every RECURRING_INTERVAL] [-PRIORITY]`
 > `INDEX` refers to the task number in the current displayed list.<br>
 > Notice that this is similar to the `add` command format!